 Tinned seafood, or “conservas” have always been more popular in Europe, especially Southern Europe, than the US.
 Growing up Sicilian-American there were always tins of tuna, mackerel, and shellfish in various oils or sauces.
 Some of it was good, like the tuna in oil, some were way too “fishy” tasting for me, some tasted like the can, and some were never opened at all.

 Over time my tastes have changed, I used to eat sardines when I was younger, now I don’t.
-I also used to hate anchovies but now I consider good quality anchovies on a traditional pizza divine.
+I also used to hate anchovies but now I consider good quality anchovies on a traditional pizza to be divine.
 But overall, like many of you I find the tinned and canned seafood section of the supermarket a little intimidating, if not scary.
 Who knows what’s in there until you peel back that lid!

 The views expressed below are just my opinion and probably say more about my tastes than the products themselves.
 Considering most of these products are very affordable, and are long lasting sources of protein, I recommend trying these or other brands for yourself.